akb825/ModularShaderLanguage/doc/Language.md

 * `patch_control_points`: set to an integer value of the number of control points for tessellation patches.
 * `early_fragment_tests`: set to `true` to enable running of depth/stencil tests before running the fragment shader.
 This will also write the depth value before running the shader, so any modifications of the depth within the shader will be ignored.
 Similarly, if the fragment is discarded the depth value will not be discarded.
+* `fragment_group`: set to an integer value for the grouping of fragments when used in conjunction with fragment inputs.
+(See the "Fragment Inputs" section above)